azuryarchive/azury.js/README.md

-# azury.js
+# Azury.js

-Simple JavaScript Library for Azury's API.
+Azury.js is a powerful, easy-to-use JavaScript Library to interact with Azury's Public API.

-## Setup